Carrot-9/Futura/README.md

 # Soprano

-Moves new .wav files to my database once a week.
+Automatically pushes .wav files to database once a week.

-First time using rust.
+Also runs via alias 'soprano'.